goblint/bench/gobpie-demos/silver-searcher/goblint.md

 ### `#define HAVE_FOPENCOOKIE 0` instead of `#define HAVE_FOPENCOOKIE 1` in `src/config.h`

 So that the cookie is not used.
-This helps get rid of many type-based accesses that arise due to an uknown pointer.
+This helps get rid of many type-based accesses that arise due to an unknown pointer.

 ```
 [Warning][Race] Memory location (alloc@sid:502@tid:main(#top)) (race with conf.
 100): (src/ignore.c:73:9-73:47)